 HOW TO GROW BLUEBERRIES

 Blueberries are a fruit rich in health promoting benefits.
 So many in fact that it is considered by many to be a 'super food'!
-To reinforce this belief, research from the University of Michigan Cardiovascular Center has found that blueberries can reduce belly fat, lower the risk of heart disease and metabolic syndrome.
-Furthermore, a study published in the 2009 Experimental Biology conference also said that a diet rich in blueberries function lowers cholesterol levels, improve glucose control and insulin sensitivity, and lowers the risk of heart disease and diabetes.
+To reinforce this belief research from the University of Michigan Cardiovascular Center has found that blueberries can reduce belly fat, and lower the risk of heart disease and metabolic syndrome.

 So, just how do you grow a blueberry bush?